The purpose of this competition is to find the best live laser jockey at the annual ILDA Conference.

 The only connection with the music is via the room's sound system.
 Entrants will NOT have an audio feed.
 They can use their own microphone to pick up the room sound.

-For 2016, ILDA is trying to provide the following laser equipment: 4-6 RGB laser beam projectors.
-They will be arranged on stands in a row, all the same height and distance apart.
-All can be used for beam/atmospheric effects.
+For 2017, ILDA will provide seven RGB laser beam projectors.
+They will be arranged according to the layout below (click on the image for a larger PDF version).
+All of these projectors can be used for beam/atmospheric effects.

-In addition, there is a sixth projector for graphic images.
+In addition, there is an eighth projector for graphic images.
 The graphics screen is centered on the stage.

 There will be no effects, other than scanner-produced beams, atmospherics and graphics, allowed during the performance, even if available on the projector.
 This means no DMX- or MIDI-controlled lumia, gratings or other effects.
 This is to keep the competition focused on scanner beams & graphics.

-For the Baltimore conference, there will not be audience scanning.
-All beams will be set to be at least 3 meters above the floor, and 2.5 meters laterally from where a person could stand or reach.
+For the Bratislava conference, there will not be audience scanning.
+All beams will be set over head level, or to where a person could not stand or reach.